From Dead City to Queen of the Hills: A Case Study of Bandipur's Journey of Placemaking towards Place Branding

 Abstract

-This paper examines the transformation of Bandipur, a historic hill town in Nepal, from a fading settlement into a spirited rural tourism destination.
-Using Bandipur as a case study, the research investigates how destination development, placemaking, and place branding intersect with cultural and creative tourism (CCT), governance, and community dynamics in a rural context.
-The study is framed by three key objectives: (1) to investigate the journey of tourism development in Bandipur; (2) to assess the power dynamics and roles of diverse stakeholders, including locals, entrepreneurs, tourists, and government actors in shaping this transition; and (3) to explore how tourism development can be balanced and sustainable.
-The research adopts a qualitative case study methodology grounded in ethnographic engagement and semi-structured interviews with multiple stakeholders.
-The fieldwork incorporates voices from homestay operators, cultural performers, local officials, residents, returnee entrepreneurs, and tourists.
-The analysis is thematically organized into six areas: destination development, placemaking and cultural identity, place branding and stakeholder engagement, business models, governance and policy, and tensions between community values and commercial imperatives.
-The Tourism Area Life Cycle (TALC) model is applied to contextualize Bandipur’s progression through stages of exploration, development, and consolidation, revealing early signs of saturation and cultural strain.
-Findings highlight that Bandipur’s revitalization was initially driven by grassroots placemaking efforts rooted in cultural pride and heritage conservation.
-The rise of homestays and creative tourism offerings has improved local livelihoods and enhanced place identity.
-However, the transition toward branding and formal tourism governance has introduced new challenges, including uneven development, cultural commodification, limited stakeholder inclusion, rural gentrification, and governance gaps.
-While the tourism economy has grown, benefits are not evenly distributed, and the absence of consistent multi-level coordination poses risks to long-term sustainability.
-This thesis argues that destination development is not a linear or technical process but a socio-political and cultural construction, shaped by who participates, who benefits, and whose voices are heard.
-It emphasizes that defining the scope of a destination beyond tourist-centric imagery to include peripheral spaces and marginalized actors is crucial for inclusive planning.
-The study contributes to academic discourse by bridging literature on rural tourism, place branding, CCT, and governance, and offers practical insights for policymakers and rural stakeholders.
-It concludes with recommendations for participatory governance frameworks, investment in cultural sustainability, and strategies for managing growth without compromising community values.
-Bandipur’s case reveals both the promise and peril of rural tourism transformation and the urgent need for planning models that place people, culture, and justice at the heart of sustainable destination development.
+This thesis explores how Bandipur, a historic hill town in Nepal, transformed from decline into a lively rural tourism destination.
+Using Bandipur as a case study, it examines how destination development (how a place grows as a tourist destination), placemaking (community actions that shape a place’s feel and function), place branding (the image and story used to promote a place), cultural and creative tourism or CCT (visitors engaging with local culture, arts, and crafts), and governance (how decisions are made and coordinated) interact in a rural setting.
+The study has three aims: (1) trace Bandipur’s tourism journey; (2) assess power dynamics and the roles of key stakeholders—local residents, entrepreneurs, tourists, and government actors; and (3) explore how tourism can be balanced and sustainable.
+It uses a qualitative case study based on ethnographic fieldwork and semi-structured interviews with homestay operators, cultural performers, local officials, residents, returnee entrepreneurs, and tourists.
+The analysis is organized into six themes: destination development; placemaking and cultural identity; place branding and stakeholder engagement; business models; governance and policy; and tensions between community values and commercial imperatives.
+The Tourism Area Life Cycle (TALC) model is used to situate Bandipur’s progression through exploration, development, and consolidation, with early signs of saturation and cultural strain.
+Findings show that revitalization began with grassroots placemaking rooted in cultural pride and heritage conservation.
+The growth of homestays and creative tourism has improved livelihoods and strengthened place identity.
+However, the shift toward branding and formal tourism governance has brought challenges, including uneven development, commodification of culture, limited stakeholder inclusion, rural gentrification, and governance gaps.
+Although the tourism economy has expanded, benefits are unevenly shared, and inconsistent coordination across levels threatens long-term sustainability.
+The thesis argues that destination development is not linear or purely technical but a social, political, and cultural process shaped by who participates, who benefits, and whose voices are heard.
+It stresses defining the destination beyond tourist-centric imagery to include peripheral areas and marginalized groups for more inclusive planning.
+The study bridges literature on rural tourism, place branding, CCT, and governance, and offers practical guidance for policymakers and rural stakeholders.
+It concludes with recommendations for participatory governance frameworks, investment in cultural sustainability, and strategies to manage growth without compromising community values.
+Bandipur’s case highlights both the promise and the risks of rural tourism transformation and the need for planning models that center people, culture, and justice in sustainable destination development.